martinpaljak/GlobalPlatformPro/README.md

  * GPShell + globalplatform library - http://sourceforge.net/projects/globalplatform/ (LGPL)
    * written in C
    * often referred to as the de facto open source GlobalPlatform implementation.
-   * several components need to be installed and compiled before usage
+   * several components need to be compiled and installed before usage
    * requires more complex "script files" and does not provide a command line utility
  * jcManager - http://www.brokenmill.com/2010/03/java-secure-card-manager/ (LGPL)
    * written in Java
-   * has a GUI
+   * has a basic GUI
    * old and not maintained
  * gpjNG - https://github.com/SimplyTapp/gpjNG (LGPL)
    * fork of gpj with minor additions, mostly a "script mode" that makes it similar to GPShell
  * Ruby smartcard module - http://smartcard.rubyforge.org/classes/Smartcard/Gp/GpCardMixin.html (MIT)
    * written in ruby
-   * does not seem to expose all functionality
+   * does not seem to expose all functionality (key diversification, key change etc)
    * no command line utility
  * JCOP tools, RADIII, JCardManager4 etc
    * not publicly available open source projects and thus not suitable for this comparision